AllGloryToTheHypnotoad/netscan2/README.md

 5. Creates a webpage for the server to display

 **Note:** Since IP addresses change, the hosts are finger printed via their MAC address.

-The system updates open port, host name, ip address, etc, but once a MAC address is detected, it never deletes it, just updates it.
+## Alternatives

+* [Fing](http://www.overlooksoft.com/fing) is a great and fast network scanner, I have their app on my iPad.
 However, the `fing` commandline tool for RPi I have noticed errors in the MAC address and therefor don't trust it for this application.

-## Alternatives

-* [Fing](http://www.overlooksoft.com/fing) is a great and fast network scanner, I have their app on my iPad

-## To Do

 ## Install and Usage

+Pre-requisites:

+	brew install pcap arp-scan

 Download and unzip, then from inside the package: